-Launch a stealth attack on winter by sprouting seeds indoors (to get a start on your spring edible garden).
+Launch a stealth attack on winter by sprouting seeds indoors (to get a start on your edible garden).
 It’s simpler than you may think.

-Photographs by John Merkl for Gardenista.
+Photography by John Merkl for Gardenista.

-Step 4: Water the seed pots daily, to keep them moist.
+Water the seed pots daily, to keep them moist.
 But don’t flood them.
 The soil should look dark and moist, but you should never let water pool on the surface.

-Step 5: The first two leaves to sprout will look undifferentiated.
+The first two leaves to sprout will look undifferentiated.
 A few days later, a third leaf–a true leaf–will appear, displaying characteristics of the plant.
 At this point, you can thin seedlings, removing all but one from each pot.

-Step 6: You can transplant seedlings to larger pots after their true leaves appear.
+You can transplant seedlings to larger pots after their true leaves appear.
 Or you can transplant them into the garden next spring after the last frost date; if you started your seeds in biodegradable newspaper pots, you can plant the pots directly in the garden.